vishnumohanrk/twitter-WOEID/readme.md

 # Twitter WOEID

+## 1.0.3 Update - This package might not be useful - Instead use [trends/available](https://developer.twitter.com/en/docs/twitter-api/v1/trends/locations-with-trending-topics/api-reference/get-trends-available) endpoint directly.

 Twitter uses Yahoo!
 WOEID for all of their Trends related API endpoints.
-But that Yahoo! service has been [shutdown](https://developer.yahoo.com/boss/).
+But that Yahoo! service has been [shutdown](https://developer.twitter.com/en/docs/twitter-api/v1/trends/locations-with-trending-topics/api-reference/get-trends-available).

 This NPM module offers methods to get WOEID of all locations that Twitter has trending topic information for.